Buck Creek (Kiamichi River tributary)

-Buck Creek is a 38.9 mi stream in Pushmataha County, Oklahoma.
+Buck Creek (Choctaw: Lapitta Bok) is a 38.9 mi stream in Pushmataha County, Oklahoma.
 It flows generally southward from its headwaters in the western Kiamichi Mountains to its confluence with the Kiamichi River.

 Description

 Buck Creek rises in southern Pittsburg County and proceeds southwest into the McGee Valley in Atoka County.
 Turning east, it runs into Buck Creek Mountain and turns south, entering Pushmataha County.
 The creek cuts through several water gaps, first between 1024 ft White Rock Mountain and Horsehead Mountain, then between White Rock Mountain and Big Mountain, and finally between Parker Mountain and Little Mountain just before its confluence with the Kiamichi.
 The creek is spring-fed along its entire length, ensuring a minimal and steady flow of water year-round.
 For much of its course it flows through a narrow, steeply-sided, winding valley.
 Due to the numerous ravines and smaller creeks which feed it, Buck Creek rises rapidly during heavy rains.
 Its principal tributaries are Kimbrough, Little Kimbrough and Horsehead creeks.

 Spectacular formations of boulders, many of them as large as houses or buildings, line portions of the Buck Creek valley.